 | Margin of

-Approximately 15 million euros have been spent on exploration of the Taivaljärvi Project, it was originally discovered in 1980 by university researchers, who identified several silver-lead-zinc-gold anomalous glacial boulders one kilometre down in the ice from outlined mineralization.
+Approximately 15 million euros have been spent on exploration of the Taivaljärvi Silver Mine Project; it was originally discovered in 1980 by university researchers, who identified several silver-lead-zinc-gold anomalous glacial boulders one kilometre down in the ice from outlined mineralisation.

-Kajaani Oy, a Finnish exploration company followed up these initial boulder indications by percussion drilling, bedrock-moraine interface sampling and a small boulder rock chip sampling program.
-Results from the percussion drilling led to the identification of the sub-crop mineralization.
-Followed-up diamond drilling intersected mineralization in 1981.
+Kajaani Oy, a Finnish exploration company, followed up these initial boulder indications by percussion drilling, bedrock-moraine interface sampling and a small boulder rock chip sampling program.
+Results from the percussion drilling led to the identification of the sub-crop mineralisation.
+Followed-up diamond drilling intersected mineralisation in 1981.

-Further work by Kajaani, which consisted of mapping, geochemical till sampling and the completion of several geophysical studies, resulted in the definition of silver-lead-zinc-gold mineralization of over a 400 by 100 metre surface area, to a depth of approximately 500 metres, with a strike length of nearly 550 metres.
-The quantity of mineralized rock in this area were estimated to be approximately 10 million tonnes.
+Further work by Kajaani, which consisted of mapping, geochemical till sampling and the completion of several geophysical studies, resulted in the definition of silver-lead-zinc-gold mineralisation of over a 400 by 100 metre surface area, to a depth of approximately 500 metres, with a strike length of nearly 550 metres.
+The quantity of mineralized rock in this area was estimated to be approximately 10 million tonnes.

 In 1986, Kajaani entered into an agreement with Outokumpu Oy, resulting in the formation of the 50:50 Taivalhopea Joint Venture in 1988.
-The objective of the joint venture was to develop underground access to the identified mineralization and to investigate further potential of the Taivaljärvi Project.
+The objective of the joint venture was to develop underground access to the identified mineralisation and to investigate the further potential of the Taivaljärvi Silver Mine Project.

-In 1991, Outokumpu Oy conducted a feasibility study with respect to the exploitation of the Taivaljärvi Project.
+In 1991, Outokumpu Oy conducted a feasibility study to the exploitation of the Taivaljärvi Silver Mine Project.
 Metallurgical tests were completed as a part of the feasibility study.
-The tests generally demonstrated that the mineralization was amenable to concentration with standard floatation techniques.
+The tests generally demonstrated that the mineralisation was amenable to concentration with standard floatation techniques.
 Outokumpu Oy concluded at that time that due to weak metal prices, development of the Project was not financially feasible.

-Sotkamo Silver has continued the exploration and development of the Taivaljärvi Project inclusive completion of an environmental baseline study of the Project area in 2006 and preparation of a first NI-43-101 compliant resource in May 2007.
-The first measured and indicated resources were estimated to 1.2 million tonnes grading 153 grams of silver, 0.9% zinc and 0.5% lead per tonne, with inferred resources of 617.000 tonnes grading 130 grams of silver, 0.8% zinc and 0.4% lead per tonnes.
+Sotkamo Silver has continued the exploration and development of the Silver Mine Project inclusive completion of an environmental baseline study of the Project area in 2006 and preparation of a first NI-43-101 compliant resource in May 2007.
+Environment licence was granted in 2013.
+The first measured and indicated resources were estimated at 1.2 million tonnes grading 153 grams of silver, 0.9% zinc and 0.5% lead per tonne, with inferred resources of 617.000 tonnes grading 130 grams of silver, 0.8% zinc and 0.4% lead per tonnes.
 The historical average gold grade was 0.7 grams of gold per tonne.

-Sotkamo Silver has during 2011 received an independent estimatte of the mineral resources for Taivaljärvi Silver deposit.
-Total measured and indicated resources were 3.5 million tonnes grading 125 grams of silver equivalents/ton, and inferred resources of 1.5 million tonnes grading 127 grams of silver equivalents/ton.
+Sotkamo Silver has during 2014 received the latest independent estimate of the mineral resources for Silver Mine deposit.
+Total measured and indicated resources were 6 million tonnes grading 83,4 grams of silver/tonne, and inferred resources of 1.3 million tonnes grading 75,5 grams of silver equivalents/tonne.